-This course integrates the skills and knowledge developed in earlier courses and emphasizes case analysis.
+This course integrates the skills and knowledge developed in earlier courses and emphasizes theoretical developments and case analysis.
 Formulation and implementation of strategies are stressed.

 BASIC SKILLS COURSES

 Depending on a student's background, one or both of the following basic skills courses can be required: